spacefreak86/pyquarantine-milter/README.md

   * **text_template**
     Path to a file which contains the text representation of the disclaimer.
   * **error_policy** (optional)
-    Set the error policy in case the disclaimer cannot be added (e.g. if no body part is present in the e-mail).
+    Set the error policy in case the disclaimer cannot be added (e.g. if the html part cannot be parsed).
 Possible values are:
     * **wrap**
       A new e-mail body is generated with the disclaimer as body and the original e-mail attached.
     * **ignore**